Engee documentation

 Details

-The threshold value of velocity at which anti-friction motion begins.
+The threshold value of the speed at which movement begins against the friction force.

 Dependencies

-To use this parameter, select the Cylinder friction checkbox.
+To use this option, check the box Cylinder friction.

 Default value